2026-2027 MJCA Board

 Allison Coats brings both tradition & forward-thinking leadership to the cattle industry as a fifth-generation livestock producer.
 Growing up in agriculture shaped her passion early on and today she continues to raise/show registered Simmental & SimAngus cattle.

 She is currently a student at the University of Missouri-Columbia, pursuing a degree in Animal Sciences with a minor in Agricultural Business.
 Through her education, Allison is working toward a future career in animal health pharmaceuticals, where she hopes to support and strengthen the livestock industry from a new perspective.
-Allison has been actively involved in the Missouri Junior Cattlemen's Association for many years, currently serving as the Secretary.
+Allison has been actively involved in the Missouri Junior Cattlemen's Association for many years, currently serving as the President.

 Daisie Huth